 Researcher at Dutch human rights institute ‘PIOOM’ at University of Leiden, 1998 – 2002.
 Freelance conflict analyst and terrorism expert since then.
 Leading member of Political Committee ‘Stari Most’ (www.starimost.nl; chairperson 1999 – 2004).

-Presently he is completing his PhD research on the values, aims and methods of Chechen and Albanian insurgents, at the Insitute of History of Leiden University (see www.ctdamconsultancy.com).
+Until recently he has been conducting and completing (part of) his PhD research on the values, aims and methods of Chechen and Albanian insurgents, at the Institute of History of Leiden University (see www.ctdamconsultancy.com).
 Together with Dr. Babak Rezvani and Servet Sahin (MA political science), he established the Association for the Study of EthnoGeoPolitics in 2010, and is Executive Editor of its academic journal Forum of EthnoGeoPolitics (first issue: Vol.1 No.1, Spring 2013; see further www.ethnogeopolitics.org).

 Secretary: Hans ten Dam (MA), strategic management consultant